Our ruminants: (Our Cows & Sheep)

 What is your home delivery schedule?

-You can see our map, order cutoff, and home delivery schedule here.
+You can see our map, order deadlines, and home delivery schedule here

 What about in-person shopping?

-To see details for our seasonal farmers markets please go here.
-For all pickup locations you can see details here.
+For details about our seasonal farmers markets please go here.
+For all pickup locations you can see details here

 Our Farm Stand is also available for in-person shopping and up-to-date hours and details can be found here.